OlfactoryBehaviorLab/valve_tester/README.md

 ## Manufacturing

 - All boards were manufactured by JLCPCB with no special board parameters.
-Gerber files, the KiCAD Project, and BOM/Coordinate files are all included in the repository
+Gerber files, and BOM/Coordinate files are all included in the [repository](Manufacturing)
   - JLCPCB also partially assembed the board by placing small SMD components such as resistors, capacitors, LEDs, and diodes.
+- The schematic, PCB, and KiCAD project are all included in the repository [repository](KiCad_Project)
 - All other parts were purchased from DigiKey and hand assembled in the FSU Psychology Research Development shop.

 ## Programming Requirements